Sunday, May 31, 2026

 The card backs are unnumbered and feature a bio and career statistics for each player.
 All the cards are black and white, except for the front of the Dean's coupons card.

-The Mariners folded just prior to training camp in the fall of 1977, as did the Pheonix Roadrunners and Calgary Cowboys.
+The Mariners folded just prior to training camp in the fall of 1977, as did the Phoenix Roadrunners and Calgary Cowboys.

 Tuesday, June 30, 2020